 Vivian Conger

-She can see contrast between dark objects against a light background or vice versa.
-As a result she uses JAWS 14, a speech program for her computer, and also has a PowerBraille 40 refreshable braille display.
+At this time, she is totally blind and cannot even see light.
+As a result, she uses JAWS 24, a speech program for her computer.
 As a student, she frequently worked on assignments in the computer lab.
 The staff member who oversaw the lab approached Vivian after observing how she worked and said she had the perfect job for her.
 Vivian was not even looking for a job at the time.

 Vivian Conger

 That is how Vivian became the receptionist, two years before she graduated.
-Her job has expanded over the past nine years, and now involves serving as a front line trouble shooter in technical services.
+Her job has expanded over the past nineteen years, and now involves serving as a front-line trouble shooter in technical services.
 She is the first point of contact for students, faculty, and college staff who report a technical problem or have a technical question.
 Vivian’s favorite part of the job is the interaction with students.
 She likes helping them directly and putting them at ease with technology.

 She remembers the tension she experienced as a student working with technology.
 If she cannot resolve the problem, she triages it to a technician immediately or decides if it can be added to the Technology Services Task list.
-Vivian also schedules and monitors other services provided by Technical Services such as the use of equipment and technicians for computer and video technology used by faculty and staff.
-She travels throughout the campus with her dog guide Barbee and strives to create a positive image of a capable person who is blind for everyone on campus.
+She travels throughout the campus with her dog guide Sallie and strives to create a positive image of a capable person who is blind for everyone on campus.